 We have developed significant expertise in tumor immunology and the tumor microenvironment, which we are leveraging to expand our pipeline.
 We have active research programs focused on additional targets that complement our clinical adenosine and TIGIT programs.
-We anticipate selecting a development candidate for the adenosine pathway inhibitor to advance into IND-enabling toxicology studies by the first quarter of 2021.
+We have initiated two preclinical programs and anticipate selecting a development candidate to advance into IND-enabling toxicology studies by .
 We plan to continue to further our knowledge in tumor immunity and the tumor microenvironment and select targets for additional candidates to ensure continuous development of our pipeline.